 If you own an Asian restaurant or plan to start one, your most important culinary tool will be the wok.
-A wok is a specially curved pan that is practically inseparable from the idea of Asian cuisine.
-Woks are traditionally used for quickly frying meat, rice, and vegetables, but you can also use a wok pan for deep fried foods.
-If you've never used a wok before, or you want to learn how to make the most out of your high quality wok, these four tips on wok cooking will help you choose the right wok, use it correctly, and master the technique.
+A wok is a specially curved pan that is inseparable from the idea of Asian cuisine.
+Woks are traditionally used for quickly stir-frying meat, rice, and vegetables, but you can also use a wok pan for cooking deep fried foods.
+If you've never used a wok before, or you want to learn how to make the most out of your wok, these four tips on wok cooking will help you choose the right wok, use it correctly, and master the technique.

 The Right Wok Size

 Before you even begin cooking in your Asian restaurant, it's important to ensure that you have the right sized wok.
 Most restaurants that feature Asian cuisine use woks that are no larger than sixteen inches in diameter.
 There are two reasons for this.
 First, stir fry dishes are often prepared per customer rather than made in advance en masse, so an enormous wok is not a necessity.
 However, if your wok is not large enough, the food that you are cooking may not come into contact with the wok surface.
 Second, woks that are too large may not heat up quickly enough for efficient stir frying.

 The materials used to make your wok are another important detail.
 A stainless steel or iron wok can be seasoned, which means that the metal itself is fused with oil and flavors that are imparted in the dish during the cooking process.
 You can buy woks that are pre-seasoned, or you can season a steel or iron wok yourself by brushing it with oil, adding flavorings and spices, and heating the wok until the oil is absorbed.